 No matter what form resolution takes, it can be an important step in the healing process.
 It can give individuals a sense of control and peace.
 It can allow them to move on with their lives in a more positive way.

 In the case of patients who become angry, physical exercise might be a way to find relief.
-For patients who feel isolated and alone when traumatic memories crop up, finding a local support recovery support group meeting can be critical.
+For patients who feel isolated and alone when traumatic memories crop up, finding a local support recovery group meeting can be critical.
 Journaling, cooking, singing, and volunteering are all potential sources of comfort as well.

 Trauma Therapy Program in Portland, Oregon